pfeffed/liftmaster_myq/README.md

 # LiftmasterMyq

-Ruby gem to control a Liftmaster MyQ system
+Ruby gem to control a Liftmaster MyQ system.

 ## Installation